CLARIAH/grlc/README.md

 Alternatively, you can use the provided Gunicorn configuration to run it as a daemon on your server.

+#### Usage Docker

+grlc comes now with a docker image for greater installation ease.
+You'll need to have a working installation of [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) in your system.

+- `docker-compose up`: launch grlc
+- `docker-compose up /bin/bash`: get into container

 ### Usage

 grlc assumes a GitHub repository (support for general git repos is on the way) where you store your SPARQL queries as .rq files (like in [this one](https://github.com/CEDAR-project/Queries)). grlc will create an API operation per such a SPARQL query/.rq file.